DerwenAI/bwyd/NOTES.md

 ## TODOs

+  * show conversions in generated HTML
   * check for duplicated symbols: Closures, Ingredients, Tools, Containers
-  * show conversions in generated HTML
   * refactor tools, containers, etc., to allow for reference counts
-  * refactor the `NOTE` objects to be Op
+  * refactor the `NOTE` objects to be Op -- or `HEADER` ?
   * use `NetworkX` to build a dependency graph of closures from a corpus of modules
   * analyze `use` clauses, ingredients, tools; throw exceptions for unresolved references
   * leverage `pydantic-graph` to build trees from directed cliques